Teenpower/Fullpower Facilitator and Instructor Training

-Below is a summary of our Core Program Training Fees.
-Scroll down this page for full explanations of the fees for Instructor Candidates from a new community, Instructor Candidates from an established Kidpower Center, and Auditing Participants in CPT.
+Below is a summary of our Core Skills Training Fees.
+Scroll down this page for full explanations of the fees for Instructor Candidates from a new community, Instructor Candidates from an established Kidpower Center, and Auditing Participants in CST.

 Applicants from an area where there is no established center with senior staff

-Additional Trainings Discount: We have two six-day Core Program Trainings – Kidpower for children and their adults – and Fullpower for teens and adults, including those with special needs and who are elderly.
-The fee for someone who has successfully completed one of these Core Program Trainings coming to the other Core Program Training is 1200 USD.
-The fee for someone who has taken one Core Program Training and is repeating the same program is 500 USD.
+Additional Trainings Discount: We have two six-day Core Skills Trainings – Kidpower for children and their adults – and Fullpower for teens and adults, including those with special needs and who are elderly.
+The fee for someone who has successfully completed one of these Core Skills Trainings coming to the other Core Skills Training is 1200 USD.
+The fee for someone who has taken one Core Skills Training and is repeating the same program is 500 USD.

 After the training, there is also a Center Support Fee or Authorized Provider Support Fee that is based on 5% of gross income (income before expenses) from workshop fees, donations, grants, or other income generated by the use of our program.
 (If income is generated by an activity or service that includes partial use of our program, we figure out a mutually fair way of handling this.)